nutdnuy/AI-Agent-Columnist/README.md

 # AI-Agent-Columnist

-**AI-Agent-Columnist** is a Python package designed to generate HBR-style articles using Storm [Synthesis of Topic Outlines through Retrieval and Multi-perspective Question Asking (STORM)] framework and Langchain tool.
+**AI-Agent-Columnist** is a Repository designed to generate HBR-style articles using Storm [Synthesis of Topic Outlines through Retrieval and Multi-perspective Question Asking (STORM)] framework and Langchain tool.
 It provides tools to automatically create outlines, expand on topics, generate expert perspectives, and manage expert conversations—resulting in high-quality, well-structured content.

 ## Key Features
 - **Initial Outline Generation:** Automatically create a draft outline from a given topic.